Dr Michael Dunn

 He is the author of more than 50 peer reviewed journal articles and book chapters and he is currently working with Tony Hope on a 2nd Edition of the popular book, 'Medical Ethics: A very short introduction', due to be published by Oxford University Press in Autumn 2018.
 Two co-edited books have been recently published:

 - Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press, 2017. (with J. Ives and A. Cribb)

 - Medical Ethics, Law, and Communication: At a glance, Wiley-Blackwell, 2016. (with P. Davey, A. Rathmell, C. Foster and H. Salisbury)

 Mikey plays a major role in Ethox's teaching activities.
 As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to the clinical students within the University of Oxford’s Medical School.
-As Director of the Ethox Centre Graduate Research Training Programme, he is working to foster the development of bioethics teaching and research skills amongst Ethox's cohort of DPhil students and new post-doctoral researchers.
+As Director of the Ethox Centre Graduate Research Training Programme, he is working to foster the development of bioethics teaching and research skills amongst Ethox's cohort of DPhil students and junior post-doctoral researchers.

 Mikey has recently completed, with Distinction, the University of Oxford's Postgraduate Diploma in Learning and Teaching in Higher Education.
 He now mentors junior colleagues undertaking this professional qualification and was appointed as a Senior Fellow of the UK's Higher Education Academy in 2015.